nemanjam/hn-new-jobs/README.md

 ### Docker

+There are configurations provided to build Docker images both locally and in Github Actions, for both `linux/amd64` and `linux/arm64` platforms.
+There are also dev [docker-compose.yml](docker-compose.yml) and prod [docker-compose.prod.yml](docker-compose.prod.yml) files.
+Two important things to note:

+[data](data) folder that contains files for SQLite database, cache and logs is exposed to Docker as bind mount.
+To avoid file permission issues a current user is passed in both dev and prod `docker-compose.yml`.

+There are two environment variables required at build time, `SITE_HOSTNAME` for Next.js metadata and `PLAUSIBLE_SERVER_URL` for custom Plausible domain.
+Both are passed into [Dockerfile](dockerfile) as build args and you need to provide them whenever you build Docker images (Github Actions, `docker-compose.yml`, yarn scripts).
+If you don't app will still run but you will have broken SEO and analytics.

 ### Plausible analytics

+It uses [4lejandrito/next-plausible](https://github.com/4lejandrito/next-plausible) package and its configuration is documented in its Readme file.
+Provider is configured in [components/base-head.tsx](components/base-head.tsx) and the API proxy in [next.config.mjs](next.config.mjs).
+It requires two environment variables, `PLAUSIBLE_DOMAIN` for your website domain, and `PLAUSIBLE_SERVER_URL` for your self-hosted Plausible instance.
+Proxy is needed so that `script.js` is loaded from your local domain instead of remote Plausible server, this will help mitigating adblockers.
+Important node is that variable used in `next.config.mjs` needs to be provided at build time.

 ### Logging

+Winston is configured in [libs/winston.ts](libs/winston.ts).
+Dev logger logs to console and prod logs to both console and html file that should be publicly available.
+Prod logger is disabled because up to this point I haven't found simple, elegant way to rotate single log file.
+Simple and obvious thing but somehow unavailable in Winston.
+Currently it is used only for logging scheduled parsing of new month, more logging should be added.

+Separate [utils/pretty-print.ts](utils/pretty-print.ts) function is used to log initial configuration and environment variables on app start.

 ## Todo

 - Handle not found exceptions in database select queries
 - Clear Keyv cache files, not just invalidate
 - Winston rotate single file
+- Plausible incorrectly detects server's location as user's country in some cases

 ## References